Published in WorldNetDaily — June, 2018

 SOLICITATION OF MURDER DEFINED: The act of offering any kind of a reward or inducement to another with the intent of encouraging them to kill a designated person.

-Might we ask ourselves, therefore, why we as a society are repeatedly turning a blind eye to the calls for the assassination of the President, just because the people soliciting his murder happen to be famous?
+We might ask ourselves, therefore, why we as a society are repeatedly turning a blind eye to thinly veiled calls to induce others to either assassinate the President, or maim other members of his administration, just because the people soliciting such crimes happen to be famous?

 “They’ve marched.
 They’ve bled.
 Yes, some of them have died.
 This is hard.
 Every good thing is.
 We have done this before; we can do this again.”